March 2016, Art for all: a contested field of practice

 Panel Chair at the Sound of The Thames Delta event, 1 & 2 October 2016.
-Professor Matt Worley, artist Scott King and journalist Taylor Parkes guest speakers.
+Professor Matt Worley (Reading), artist Scott King and journalist Taylor Parkes guest speakers.

 Musicians, writers, artists, film-makers and broadcasters examine the relationship between place and music, at the end of the world’s longest pier in Southend-on-Sea.

 Branch, Andrew.
 2016.
 Space invaders and the value of art.
 Conway Actants.
 Arts Council England/University of Leeds.
 Available here.

 Branch, Andrew.
 2018.
 Global Glam and Popular Music: Style and Spectacle from the 1970s to the 200s.
 Edited by Ian Chapman and Henry Johnson.
 London: Routledge, 2016.
 300pp.
 ISBN 978-1-138-82176-7 (Review).